lzrski/blog-content/2017-08-04-promise-then-undefined.md

 A good question indeed.
 I think it's because it hates me.

 It's obviously a developer's mistake.
 My first thought was that introducing type system (like Flow) would solve this - and it would.
-But why isn't `then` method of a promise just throw a type error as soon as anything other than `function` is passed to it?
+But why isn't `then` method of a promise just throwing a type error as soon as anything other than `function` is passed to it?

 This obviously leads to silent and hard to spot bugs.
 Unfortunately in JS community there is a strong attitude of ignoring the errors and going on as if nothing ever happened.